 1. The St Regis Saadiyat Island Resort

-We love it because: With its striking Mediterranean features, The St Regis Saadiyat Island Resort has an extensive offering of leisure facilities, restaurants, relaxation and choice of 3 temperature controlled pools, or head down to the soft sandy white beach for uninterrupted ocean views.
+We love it because: With its striking Mediterranean features, The St Regis Saadiyat Island Resort has an extensive offering of leisure facilities, restaurants, relaxation and choice of three temperature-controlled pools, or head down to the soft sandy white beach for uninterrupted ocean views.
 On a good day you may see dolphins playing offshore, and in the nesting season, you will find Hawksbill Turtles nest in the dunes.

 The family facilities here are extensive with the Sand Castle Kids Club offering a range of supervised indoor and outdoor activities free to all guests.
 There’s also a large splash play area, playground and a series of beach games and activities held with their entertainment staff on a daily basis.

 With the opening of the new Louvre Museum on Saadiyat, ticket packages including afternoon tea are currently available.
 And who doesn’t get a thrill out of having their own private butler for the night, right?